Snowmass Rodeo Policy and Rules 2018

 4. No one may rope or run more than once per rodeo for this event and only one loop is allowed.
 A team must consist of one male and one female contestant.
-Any child under 13 years of age may also enter with either of the above.
+Any child, 13 and under, may also enter with either of the above.

 5. The designated runner may wear running shoes of his/her choice however all other western attire as stated under general policy shall be complied with.

 6. An electric eye barrier will be used.
 If the barrier is broken, a ten second penalty will be imposed on that team.
 Time will start by the electric eye and stop when the runner crosses the front of the roping box, as signaled by the Arena Flagger.
 The runner must have part of the ribbon in hand when time is called.
 If the flag falls off the calf through no fault of the runner, the runner must only touch the tail of the calf prior to crossing the finish line.